What's an FSA?

 Justworks will track and cap your employees contribution amount so that they do not go over the IRS limit for the year with their current account and election amount.
 You and your employees will be able to view the amounts they are contributing each month and the yearly amounts already contributed in Justworks under the benefits tab and FSA/DCFSA.

-What happens to an employee’s funds when they are terminated?
+What happens to an employee’s funds when they are no longer employed?

-Employees who are terminated will be able to file claims for any expenses incurred prior to their termination date.
+Employees who are separated will be able to file claims for any expenses incurred prior to their separation date.
 Unlike medical benefits, FSA funds do not continue to the end of the month.
-Employees will have until the end of the 90 days from their termination date to file a claim for reimbursement for those qualified expenses.
+Employees will have until the end of the 90 days from their separation date to file a claim for reimbursement for those qualified expenses.

 What happens to an employee’s funds if my company leaves Justworks?